Skyline showcase: These are the most unusual buildings in Dubai

 This twisty tower is the second tallest of its kind in the world (after it was built the Shanghai Tower took over).
 There’s a full 90 degree turn from top to bottom, making it stand out from the rest of the marina skyline.
 Cayan is a residential building standing at 75 storeys high.

 Designed by the late Dame Zaha Hadid, this unique structure opened earlier this year in Dubai’s Business Bay.
-It features a variety of residences, alongside a soon-to-open boutique hotel, office space, a nightclub, 12 restaurants and a rooftop bar.
+It features a variety of residences, alongside the soon-to-open Me Dubai hotel, office space, a nightclub, 12 restaurants and a rooftop bar.
 You’ll find Maine Land Brasserie as well as Zuma’s sister restaurant, Roka, when the hotel opens in a few months.

 Despite being a decade old now, this iconic building hasn’t had any competition when it comes to its world record for the tallest tower.
 Standing at an eye-watering 829.8 metres, it still manages to take our breath away every time we see it.